Operational Procedures

 This training unit reviewed the various types of blast cleaning nozzles used for abrasive blast cleaning.

-On the traditional nozzles, we have reviewed the straight bore and venturi types and the advantages of the latter.
+For traditional nozzles, we reviewed the straight bore and Venturi types and the advantages of the latter.

 We have discussed the various types of 'new' nozzles that are extremely hard wearing and used for tough abrasives.

-We also discussed the nozzles that can be used for awkward locations and tight spaces.
+We also discussed nozzles suitable for awkward locations and tight spaces.

-Nozzle wear and tear were reviewed, along with blast hose pressure testing.
+Nozzle wear and tear and blast hose pressure testing were reviewed.